-Over the past few months, threat intelligence teams around the world have been tracking a significant increase in phishing and social engineering attacks.
-These attacks coincide with a temporary drop in more traditional attacks, indicating that attackers, like workers, are modifying their efforts in order to accommodate changes due to the pandemic.
+Due to the continued growth of remote work, threat intelligence teams around the world have been tracking a significant increase in phishing and social engineering attacks.
+These attacks coincide with a temporary drop in more traditional cyber attacks, indicating that attackers, like workers, are modifying their efforts in order to accommodate changes in how we work.
 In fact, our recent Global Threat Landscape Report details this and more.

 Attackers are attempting to capitalize on the current business environment via social engineering attacks.
-They are doing so by impersonating legitimate organizations, such as the Centers for Disease Control and the World Health Organization, and offering fake informational updates, discounted masks and other supplies, and even promises of accelerated access to vaccines.
-Similar attacks target healthcare workers, political movements, or even the recently unemployed using the same sort of tactics.
+For example, during the early stages of the COVID-19 pandemic, they impersonated legitimate organizations, such as the Centers for Disease Control and the World Health Organization, offering fake informational updates, discounted masks and other supplies, and even promises of accelerated access to vaccines.
+Similar attacks targeted healthcare workers, political movements, or even the recently unemployed using the same sort of tactics.

 The reason that social engineering – an attack strategy that uses psychology to target victims – is so prevalent, is because it works.
 According to Verizon’s 2019 Data Breach Investigations Report (DBIR), nearly one-third of all data breaches involved phishing in one way or another.
 Cyber criminals are opportunistic, and they constantly prey on the only vulnerability that cannot be patched – humans.